frankischilling/cupidex/README.md

 ---

 ### Future Plans for File Operations Shortcuts
+- [ ] **Notification on shortcut**
+  - Add a notification in the notification bar whenever a shortcut is used.

 - [ ] **Copy and Paste (Ctrl+C, Ctrl+V)**
   - Copy selected file or directory.